teiniker/teiniker-lectures-computerscience/configuration-management/versioning/doc/CreateGitRepositoryAndAddFiles.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-## Commit the C project files to the repository
+## Add the C project files to the repository

 We have to tell Git which files should not be managed by providing a
 **.gitignore** file: